up42/docs/source/specifications/data-transfer.rst

 To reduce the amount of guesswork required to pass data between blocks, every :ref:`capability <block-capabilities>` that a block outputs should have a corresponding key in the ``"properties"`` field of the features that it generates.

-For example, if a block outputs the ``data.metadata.example.foo`` capability, then the corresponding output should look something like this:
+For example, if a block outputs the ``up42.data.metadata.example.foo`` capability, then the corresponding output should look something like this:

 .. code-block:: javascript